Please wait...

 Jose is the Head of Research at the Royal College of Anaesthetists, looking after departmental strategy, budgets, projects and managing the wider team.

-Jose oversees the Centre for Research & Improvement (CRI) and the National Institute for Academic Anaesthesia (NIAA) and projects such as the National Audit Projects (NAPs), the National Emergency Laparotomy Audit (NELA), the Sprint National Anaesthesia projects (SNAPs) and National Clinical Audit of Perioperative Care (NCAPC).
+He oversees the Centre for Research & Improvement (CRI) and the National Institute for Academic Anaesthesia (NIAA) and projects such as the National Audit Projects (NAPs), the National Emergency Laparotomy Audit (NELA), the Sprint National Anaesthesia projects (SNAPs) and National Clinical Audit of Perioperative Care (NCAPC).

 Ms Chloe Brown